uofr/moodle-block_readspeaker_embhl/README.md

 -------

 This plugin requires a paid license with ReadSpeaker in order to use the webReader for Moodle and docReader functionality.
 A license for using webReader for Moodle and docReader can be purchased by contacting ReadSpeaker: [https://www.readspeaker.com/contact/](https://www.readspeaker.com/contact/).
+Please note that the desktop (browser) version and the mobile app version are licensed separately and the mobile plugin must first be enabled by ReadSpeaker.

 Requirements